MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignmethods.md

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param Methods

-TBD - An [ACX_METHOD_ITEM](/windows-hardware/drivers/ddi/acxrequest/acxrequest/ns-acxrequest-acx_method_item) that defines a set of TBD TBD and is used to TBD.
+An [ACX_METHOD_ITEM](/windows-hardware/drivers/ddi/acxrequest/acxrequest/ns-acxrequest-acx_method_item) structure that defines a set of methods that will be used for circuit initialization.

 ### -param MethodsCount